 Intention and information theory.

 Fascinating and simple idea.
+Where does that leave the Buddhists?
 They strive for no-mind, non-attachment, an ego-less state.
 Chaos.
 Openness to the Tao, way.

 No, they are not in conflict with Mihaly.
 Such practices focus on breaking the conditioned response to external and internal conditions.
 Creating space and gaining control over perception.
 The non-attachment is about enabling non-conditioned responses to the stimuli of our environment (external and mental).

 So the vow of abstinence is not about any belief that sex is profane or a sin, but rather it's a harmless, continuous test of your ability to disconnect (non-attach) from the natural, conditioned sexual urges.
 Same with fasting (in a limited form).
-I think the meaning of those acts (sex or types of food are bad) were ways to the act.
-Indeed, those or social conditioning, which the act of fasting or abstinence was originally trying to avoid.
+I think the meaning of those acts (sex or types of food are bad) were ways to rationalize the act.
+Indeed, those rationalization have become beliefs or social conditioning, which the act of fasting or abstinence was originally trying to avoid.

 Again, it's about creating that "space" where the practitioner can choose his/her responses, instead responding automatically.